|

 Q. I am getting ready to repot and want to re-use some old pots.
 I usually soak them overnight in a bleach solution to kill any unwanted organisms.
 What can I use to get the white powdery stuff off the outside.
 I know this is salt accumulation on the pots my sister-in-law gave me.

-A. As I repot, I drop the used pot in a plastic tub that is filled with a 10% bleach solution.
+A. As I repot, I drop the used pot in a plastic tub that is filled with water.
 When it gets filled up in a day or two, I pull the pots out one by one and use a scouring pad on the water saturated pot to scrub off any salt or algae accumulation on the outside or roots on the inside.
 After that, I wash out the tub and make a fresh 10% bleach solution, sometimes with some pool algaecide mixed in (2 tsp/gal).
-I return all the pots to the tub and soak them for another couple of hours.
+I return all the plastic pots to the tub and soak them for another couple of hours.
+Clay pots are porous so they should be baked in an oven for an hour or two at 400F.
 This should kill any pathogens lurking in the pot.
-(Apr-09)

 Bacterial Soft Rot on Phalaenopsis